MichaelHWatkins/MealPrep.Solution/README.md

 * 1:20 - 1:53 Trying to deserialize an object.
 * 1:53 - 2:19 Continuing to try and deserialize an api call, thinking about switching to a different api call.
 * 2:19 - 2:56 looking up how to deserialize json objects in google.
+* 2:56 - 3:34 reading up on JArray and how to make it work.